QubesOS/qubes-doc/developer/general/gsoc.md

 - Make audio virtualization components work with non-dom0 backend (in short: add configuration option for the backend, instead of assuming "dom0")
 - Possibly per-qube setting what should be used as an AudioVM
-- Make other audio-related tools work with the new setup, especially enabling/disabling microphone (`qvm-device mic`) and volume control.
+- Make other audio-related tools (including GUI tools) work with the new setup, especially enabling/disabling microphone (`qvm-device mic`) and volume control

 **Knowledge prerequisite**: